R is available for free for Windows, GNU/Linux and MacOS.

 rpm.
 Visit the appropriate web-page for your distribution here.

-After you get the correct entry in your package manager, it should quite easy
+After you get the correct entry in your package manager, it should be quite easy as:

 sudo apt-get install r-base r-base-dev

 Rstudio is an Integrated Development Editor, it wraps and interfaces

 R needs to be installed first.
 The free-version contains everything you need.